MarkWarneke/markwarneke.github.io/_posts/2019-12-30-Static-Code-Analysis-for-Infrastructure-as-Code.md

 The `module.tests.ps1` then parses the given template and checks if the required `parameters` are present in a given parameter file.
 A required parameter can be identified if the `defaultValue` is not set on the parameter property.

+Given the following parameters inside an ARM template, we could check the `mandatory` property is present in the parameters file.

 ```json
 // azuredeploy.json
 {